holostarview/mobile-app/README.md

 Just run `react-native run-android` command with android device connected

+### Troubleshooting

+You might face the issue with react-native-bluetooth-serial package.
+To resolve it, remove `@Override` stereotype for createJSModules method in `node_modules/react-native-bluetooth-serial/android/src/main/java/com/rusel/RCTBluetoothSerial/RCTBluetoothSerialPackage.java` file

 ### Release

 1. You need to generate keystore to sign the apk and put it to sources.
 Tutorial can be found [here](https://facebook.github.io/react-native/docs/signed-apk-android)